Figures and statistics

 In specific cases, scientists also use privately-owned animals.
 From a three Rs perspective, it is often best, for example when developing and evaluating a drug for horses, to ask permission from the owners of horses with a particular condition to participate in a clinical trial.
 The same logic applies to cats, dogs and cattle, amongst others.

-In 2024, some 10% of animal experiments at Ghent University were conducted on animals that did not come from a breeder registered and approved in the EU.
-This figure varies greatly by animal species (e.g., 3% for mice, 83% for dogs, 93% for horses).
+In 2025, some 12% of animal experiments at Ghent University were conducted on animals that did not come from a breeder registered and approved in the EU.
+This figure varies greatly by animal species (e.g., 4% for mice, 82% for dogs).
+The largest absolute numbers are generally linked to studies on farms with, for example, domestic fowl and cattle.

 Wild animals